Snowflake-Labs/sfquickstarts/site/sfguides/src/a_comprehensive_guide_to_ingesting_data_into_snowflake/a_comprehensive_guide_to_ingesting_data_into_snowflake.md

 conda remove -n sf-ingest-examples --all
 ```

-## Conclusion & Next Steps
+## Conclusion And Resources
 Duration: 1

 As you've seen, there are many ways to load data into Snowflake.
 It is important to understand the benefits and consequenses so you can make the right choice when ingesting data into Snowflake.

 While some examples only focussed on the Python connector, these patterns are often applicable to our other connectors if your language of choice is not Python.
 Connectors are available for Python, Java, Node.js, Go, .NET, and PHP.

-I hope you see based on the load times, that batch size worth tuning.
+Note that based on the load times, batch size would be worth tuning.

 Serverless Tasks, Snowpipe, and Streaming are all built on Snowflake's serverless compute which make it much simpler to have efficient utilization of infrastructure.
 Managing warehouses and keeping them fully loaded is not easy or even possible in many cases.